charybshawn/DockerizedLaravel/README.md

 1. **Permission problems**: Run the setup script with sudo
 2. **Domain not accessible**: Add the domain to your local hosts file
 3. **Database connection issues**: Check your .env file configuration
 4. **Port conflicts**: Ensure the port you want to use isn't already in use by another service
+5. **Git authentication failures**: For private GitHub repositories, use SSH URLs (git@github.com:username/repo.git) instead of HTTPS URLs